roshankumarpanjiyara/roshankumarpanjiyara/README.md

 Knowledgeable in Data Structure, Algorithm and problem-solving skills with Java.
 Hard-working web developer with a flair for creating elegant solutions.
 Well-versed in both Front-End and Back-End development with Laravel(PHP).

 * ✉️  You can contact me at [kumarpanjiyara.roshan@gmail.com](mailto:kumarpanjiyara.roshan@gmail.com)
-* 🧠  I'm learning Laravel
+* 🧠  I'm learning Full Stack Web Development

 ### Skills